ssfsx17/sky-islands/core.md

 - **Venomous Claws / Fangs / Stinger** - Your unarmed attacks which do more than 1 damage also cause one stack of the Venom status condition.
 - **Venomous Skin / Spines** - Anyone who does an unarmed attack to you, or attempts to grapple you, immediately receives one stack of the Venom status condition.
 - **Venomous Spit / Eye Blood** - You can do a ranged attack that does exactly 2 points of damage, ignoring Physical Armor, which adds one stack of the Venom status condition to the target.
-- **Weaponmaster** - You gain 2 extra skill points every Power Level, as well as at character creation, which can be spent on skills in the Weapon Training group.
-You must still follow the limit of skill ratings being capped by your Power Level.
 - **Wings** - You always have Winged I. This improves to Winged II at Power Level 20, Winged III at Power Level 40, and Winged IV at Power Level 60.

 ## Defining Yourself In Terms Of Your Island